Act I · The Grove

 Bex also reaches for the potion, but it does nothing to heal her.
 For the first time, I see real fear cross her face.
 "What in the hells?
 Why didn't it work?"

-She holds her bow tight and swiftly nocks, then looses an arrow.
-It hits a skeleton that had charged in front of me with a mace.
-It screams and shatters, dropping it's mace with a heavy thud.
+She nocks and looses an arrow, shattering the skeleton that charged me with a mace.
+It screams and shatters.
+The mace drops with a heavy thud.

 With a lurch, I feel the wizard slap me in the chest with another necrotic spell.
 The sapping power of the cantrip is ruthless, and I gasp for air.